jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ```

 > - All characters in the pattern must be found in the same order in the matched line.
-> - The function is case insensitive.
+> - Use `shopt -s nocasematch` to make this function is case insensitive.
-> - This function does not sort the results, it only filters them.

 ## array::isInArray